malyn/Enforth/DESIGN.md

 * **However** EEPROM is never very big!
 2KB at the most, whereas RAM is 8KB starting on the Teensy++ 2.0 and then goes up to 16KB and 64KB.
   * This means that RAM is ultimately the best place to store the interactive dictionary.
   * Also, we can't really execute out of EEPROM given how slow that is likely to be.
-* Ideally should run most programs from Flash, which means that we need a meta-compiler or, perhaps even better, a way for MFORTH to output its own turnkey source.  *i.e.,* you run some command and it spams out a C-style string, #define, whatever that you can then just copy/paste back into your sketch in order to provide your turnkey code.
+* Ideally should run most programs from Flash, which means that we need a meta-compiler or, perhaps even better, a way for enforth to output its own turnkey source.  *i.e.,* you run some command and it spams out a C-style string, #define, whatever that you can then just copy/paste back into your sketch in order to provide your turnkey code.
 * Otherwise programs can be typed in and then run from RAM, with